 Diversity in the Outdoors

-Earlier this year we started a project to explore our diversity: taking the first steps in creating an Outward Bound instructional team that more closely represents the backgrounds of the young people we work with.
-We've invited our project manager Kate to share an update on her findings to date.
-If you are interested to find out more please email Kate.
+We're exploring our diversity at Outward Bound: taking the first steps in creating an instructional team that more closely represents the backgrounds of the young people we work with.
+In this blog, project manager Kate shares her findings to date.

 Over the last nine months I have consulted internally across The Trust, and externally amongst national governing bodies, higher education and other employers as well as engaging with research from within the corporate, public, charity and education sectors.
 What has become clear is that this is definitely not about creating divisions between groups of people, but enhancing understanding among individuals who all have different lived experience of the world.
 There are some obvious under-representations in our workforce at Outward Bound and in the outdoor sector more broadly, which if understood and considered may offer further benefit and impact to the many young people from diverse backgrounds who experience our programmes.